KiltedCode/khandaria-campaign/sessions/2019/2019-04-04-the-reverse-ambush-plan.md

 going to take a cleric and a couple archers with us

 Get to tree line and two boulders come flying at us
-`Belsarin` hit, I dodge for half damage
+`Belsaran` hit, I dodge for half damage
 `Pylia` bluffs she's a prisoner
 **hold person** on both
-Little one takes a lot of damage, then `Belsarin` trips and stomps on head
+Little one takes a lot of damage, then `Belsaran` trips and stomps on head
 Big one breaks out of **hold person**, then gets entangled
 Slowly took down the big one